sabban/aws/aws-cheat-sheet.md

 ssh public key in metadata
 when private ssh key is lost, snapshot and add public key.

+In case compromised EC2
+1. Shutdown the instance
+2. snapshot to forensic
+3. use it in an isolated VP

 # VPC
 only one IGW at max per VPC
+NACL
+first rule matches
+only way to block IP
+Applicatin load balancer span at least two subnet in two AZ with IGW

 ## EBS